joaquintides/concurrent_hashmap_api/README.md

   template<typename F> std::size_t visit(key_type&& k, F f);
   template<typename K,typename F> std::size_t visit(K&& k, F f) const;
   template<typename K,typename F> std::size_t visit(K&& k, F f);
+  // Effects: If an element equivalent to k is found, passes a (const) reference to it to f.
+  // Returns: number of elements visited (0 or 1).

   template<typename F> std::size_t visit_all(F f) const;
   template<typename F> std::size_t visit_all(F f);
+  // Effects: Successively passes (const) references to all the elements in the
+  // container to f.
+  // Returns: Number of elements visited.
+  // Concurrency: Non-blocking.

   template<typename ExecutionPolicy, typename F> void visit_all(ExecutionPolicy&& policy, F f) const;
   template<typename ExecutionPolicy, typename F> void visit_all(ExecutionPolicy&& policy, F f);
+  // Effects: Passes (const) references to all the elements in the container to f, with no
+  // guaranteed order and using the specified parallel execution policy.
+  // Exceptions: as parallel std::for_each.
+  // Concurrency: Non-blocking.

   // capacity
   [[nodiscard]] bool empty() const noexcept;